Peck's personal Web site

-Not really.
-Home was northern New Jersey.
-But if not coming home, nonetheless this is really neat, and we haven't even got in to see the Trésor yet.
+Not so much "home", that was in northern NJ.
+But if not coming home, still this is really neat, and we haven't even got in to see the Trésor yet.
 (All of the buildings in Conques are either silvery-grey or a warm brown, depending upon whether my Fuji Finepix J10 decides to force a flash or not.)

 Our first view of downtown Conques, people staring up at the famous Last Judgment tympanum.
 I got a photo of it, but I wasn't really thunderstruck by it or frightened into changing my lifestyle.
 My photo got Jesus blessing all the pious dudes, but got cut off on the demons eating the brains out of the sinners, inserting javelins up, well you don't need to hear about that, so I'll skip all that Christian pornographic stuff and move on to the fines herbes omelettes.

 Just here, on the right -- an excellent omelette, and the ambience!

 We're in the abbatiale of Ste Foy.
 That's the roof.
 It's all very spatious.
 Completed in 1120 and financed by the proceeds of the tourist trade.